Date of Birth: June 8, 1930.

 Y. Feinberg (Professor, Stanford Business School)

-Y. Zohar (Post Doctoral Fellow, Bar Ilan University)
+Y. Zohar (Lecturer, Western Galilee College; Research Fellow, Bar Ilan University)

 Since 1971: Member Editorial Board, International Journal of Game Theory.

 Since 1974: Member Advisory Board, Journal of Mathematical Economics.

 1975-1979: Area Editor for Game Theory, Mathematics of Operations Research.